storj-thirdparty/uplink-python/docs/library.md

 #### Description:

-delete_bucket function deletes a bucket When bucket is not empty it returns ErrBucketNotEmpty. and open_project function is requiredas a pre-requisite for this function .\
+delete_bucket function deletes a bucket while when bucket is not empty it throws ErrBucketNotEmpty, open_project function is required as a pre-requisite for this function .\
-This function accepts 1 argument bucket name which is access from storj configuration.\
+This function accepts 1 argument bucket name.\
-It returns an bucket object on successful execution it can be used to get other properties which are bound to it.
+It returns a bucket object on successful execution it can be used to get other properties that are bound to it.

 #### Arguments: